plogs/asopposedtowhat.com/content/posts/trans-gentry.md

 Language, as you know, evolves.

-Demands to use certain words by the language police (or by anyone else for that matter) is of course bad form and extremely annoying.
+Demands to use certain words by the language police (or by anyone else for that matter) are of course bad form, and extremely annoying.

 Nevertheless, people sometimes cloyingly insist on the use of their new and improved personal pronouns.
-It's all about ~~them~~ him/her/xem/zur/it.
+Why?
+Because it's really all about ~~them~~ him/her/xem/zur/it.

 In those cases I, too, have preferred pronouns.